 The summer biodiversity walks for students and staff on Cranfield campus, offer an educational way to get in touch with nature and help to raise awareness of the local flora and wildlife.
-These walks usually take place on selected Wednesdays from 13:00 -13:45.
+These walks usually take place on selected Wednesdays from 1pm-1:45pm.
 For more information, contact Becky Shepherd.

-The public footpaths around Cranfield are a great way to get out and about and if you like to take a planned route, sketch maps can be picked up from the Cranfield Community Centre.
+The public footpaths around Cranfield are a great way to get out and about.
+If you like to take a planned route, sketch maps can be picked up from the Cranfield Community Centre.